drN-n/it342-g01-mid2425/mangubat-aldrin-journal-activity/journal.md

 # 07/05/2025
 ## What to do today:
 - Updated our Login and Registration Page (UI / UX)
+- Designing our Home Page and and it's features
 - Used TailwindCSS for Styling

 ## Learning: